-Each host should email the NCAA media coordination and statistics staff (ncaastats@ncaa.org), the Stat Crew packed file from each NCAA championship game/match upon completion of each day of competition.
-On the final day, the email should include the all-tournament and Most Outstanding Player selections.
+Each host should make sure the XML file for each contest is uploaded into the NCAA system.
+On the final day, the e-mail should include the all-tournament and Most Outstanding Player selections.

 The host sports information director, media coordinator or designee is responsible for reporting official championship results to the Association's website, www.NCAA.com.
 At the conclusion of each championship contest or session (preliminary rounds and finals), please forward information that specifies the division, sport, round, date and official results, and provide a brief game/event summary.